The Bankrate promise

 Monthly bills and expenses

 One of the main uses for life insurance is to replace your income for those who depend on it.
-This is why it can be helpful to work with an agent or use a life insurance calculator to determine how much coverage you need.
-That way, you know your loved ones are going to be taken care of when you pass away.
+This is why it can be helpful to work with a licensed agent or financial advisor, or use a life insurance calculator to determine how much coverage you need.

-Upon receiving the death benefit, the beneficiary can use the money to pay for bills — including grocery, utility and childcare expenses — as well as other costs that may pop up.
-There aren’t restrictions on what kinds of expenses you can use a death benefit payment for.
+Upon receiving the death benefit, your beneficiary can use the money to pay for bills, including grocery, utility and childcare bills, as well as other costs that may pop up.
+There aren’t restrictions on what kinds of expenses you can use a death benefit to pay for.

-Debt repayment costs can be tough on anyone’s budget, but paying down debts on which you co-signed after losing a loved one’s financial support can be even tougher.
-Mortgage payments, car loan costs and other debts can cause financial stress.
-Receiving a death benefit can help your loved ones pay those costs without worry.
+Many types of debt — mortgages and car loans included — are not forgiven upon your death.
+Debt repayment can be tough on anyone’s budget, but paying down debts on which you co-signed after losing a loved one’s financial support can be even tougher.
+Your beneficiaries can use the death benefit you provide to help ease the burden.

 College tuition and education